This is the featured image of the Get Creative Using Delay and Reverb Effects blog article.

 ~Synth Arp Solo (SuperMassive Without Automation)

-The sound has a large atmosphere, but we can make it even more interesting by automating the Warp and Mix parameters.
+The sound has a large atmosphere, but we can make it even more enjoyable by automating the Warp and Mix parameters.
 In this manner, we add movement to the atmosphere created by the reverb, effectively transforming it into an uplifted effect.
 Finally, let us hear it individually and then in the context of the whole mix.

 ~Synth Arp Solo ( SuperMassive With Automation)